System-Glitch/go-concurrency-examples/select/README.md

-In this example, we are using `select` to receive messages from multiple goroutines in a central goroutine.
-Note that the ordering is not guaranteed.
+In this example, we are using `select` to receive messages from multiple goroutines in a central goroutine, using a single channel.
+This kind of mechanism is often used with long-lived workers.

-We are also using a timeout in case the worker routines are too slow.
+We are also using a context to gracefully terminate our goroutines.
+We are listening OS signals SIGINT and SIGTERM to properly exit the program.

 ```
 $ go run -race select.go